art049/odmantic/README.md

 target="_blank">Compass</a> or <a href="https://robomongo.org/"
 target="_blank">RoboMongo</a> if you'd like to have a graphical interface.

-Another possibility is to use `mongo` cli directly:
+Another possibility is to use `mongo` CLI directly:

 ```shell
 mongo --eval "db.publisher.find({})"